 Tell Ghost Stories - Use stuffed animals or puppets to tell ghost stories!
 The kids can take turns adding spooky elements to create a shared story.
-Or if you have a book of fairy tales (really any book will do!) on hand, an adult or big kid could have the puppets "read" the story from behind the couch or our doorway puppet theater.
-This is a great way to encourage launguage and inspire creativity and imagination!
+Or if you have a book of fairy tales on hand (really any book will do!), an adult or big kid could have Theo the Raven Puppet "read" the story from behind the couch or our Doorway Puppet Theater.
+This is a great way to encourage language and inspire creativity and imagination!
 Want to up the "Creepiness" factor?
 Dim the lights and incorporate our Terra Kids Flashlight to create even more of a sense of thrill and suspense!

 Research Creepy Things - Head to the library and get books on "creepy" things like bats, spiders, eye balls or brains!
 Learning about these things will help them to seem less creepy to kids!
 Did you know?
 The largest type of bat is called a Pteropus.
 It is also known as a "Flying Fox" or "Fruit Bat".
 These type of bats are very important to the environment as they help to pollinate over 500 species of plants such as mango, banana, guava and agave through a process called chiropterophily!